jasonbayton/11ty/_src/blog/2026/01/managed-info-hub-licence-free.md

 - **Presentation and experience features** remain licence-free
 - **Integration and data-leverage features** become licensable

-The practical effect is to make Managed Info easier to adopt and experiment with, while still aligning licences to features that provide partners and organisations with data they can in-turn use for other commercial purposes.
+The practical effect is to make MANAGED INFO easier to adopt and experiment with, while still aligning licences to features that provide partners and organisations with data they can in-turn use for other commercial purposes.

 ## What remains licence-free